Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 portfolio is the *Minimum Risk portfolio*, the most left point on the *efficient frontier*.
 Any other value for $\lambda$ will lead to an optimal portfolio along the *efficient frontier*.
-In general it is difficult if not impossible for an investor to specify a rational value for *risk aversion* factor.
-The same value of $\lambda$ leads to different portfolio compositions under different dispersion measures and market conditions.
+In general it is not intuitive for an investor to specify a rational value for the *risk aversion* factor.
+The same value of $\lambda$ may lead to different portfolio compositions under different dispersion measures and market conditions.
 Therefore, a direct engagement of
 this strategy, by specifying a desired value for $\lambda$, may not be advisable.
-However, this strategy may be useful if it is combined with a strategy for finding the value of *risk aversion* factor based on market conditions (*e.g.* technical analysis, etc.).
-We are looking forward to implement some techniques in estimating the risk aversion.
-For now the user needs to specify a concreate value for $\lambda$ in order to trigger this optimization.
+However, this strategy may be useful if it is combined with a strategy to estimate the value of *risk aversion* factor based on market conditions (*e.g.* technical analysis, etc.).
 In the code this optimization is designated by setting ``rtype='RiskAverse'``.

-*azapy* package covers, 9 risk-based dispersion measures $\times$ 6 optimization strategies, in total 54 risk-based portfolio optimization strategies.
+**azapy** package covers, 9 risk-based dispersion measures $\times$ 6 optimization strategies, in total 54 risk-based portfolio optimization strategies.

 The natural question that arises here is: which one is the best?

-There is no absolute answer to this question and so there is not substitute to our personal research.
-To this end, *azapy* package provides the necessary analytical tools to perform a quiet comprehensive quantitative portfolio analysis.
+There is no absolute answer to this question and so there is no substitute to our personal research.
+To this end, **azapy** package provides the necessary analytical tools to perform a quiet comprehensive quantitative portfolio analysis.

 ![OutOfSample](../graphics/Portfolio_1.png)

 _Fig 3.
-Example of portfolio back testing._
+Example of out-of-sample (back testing) portfolio performance._

 An out-of-sample analysis, also called back testing or historical simulation, can be performed for any of the implemented portfolio